bcgov/Mautic-Openshift/README.md

 # Summary
-This document contains both user documentation and developer documentation.
+This document contains both user documentation and developer documentation for the mautic server.
+There is a seperate repository for the mautic subscription app (https://github.com/bcgov/Mautic-Subscription-App).

 # User Guide
 ## Community Users